 Analysis of crossovers and sea surface variability indicate that system performances are close to usual values that are obtained from the TOPEX/POSEIDON data.
-For this cycle, the crossover standard deviation is 6.09 cm rms.
-When using a selection to remove shallow waters (1000 m), areas of high ocean variability and high latitudes (> |50| deg.) it decreases down to 5.15 cm rms.
+For this cycle, the crossover standard deviation is 5.69 cm rms.
+When using a selection to remove shallow waters (1000 m), areas of high ocean variability and high latitudes (> |50| deg.) it decreases down to 5.08 cm rms.

-The standard deviation of Sea Level Anomalies (SLA) relative to a 7-year mean (based on T/P data) is 10.54 cm.
-When using a selection to remove shallow waters (1000 m), areas of high ocean variability and high latitudes (> |50| deg) it lowers to 9.65 cm.
+The standard deviation of Sea Level Anomalies (SLA) relative to a 7-year mean (based on T/P data) is 10.46 cm.
+When using a selection to remove shallow waters (1000 m), areas of high ocean variability and high latitudes (> |50| deg) it lowers to 9.63 cm.

-- Performances from crossover differences are detailed in the dedicated section Crossover statistics. - Detailed CALVAL results are presented in section 3.
+- Performances from crossover differences are detailed in the dedicated section Crossover statistics. - Detailed CALVAL results are presented in section 3. - Note that this is the last cycle with the original TP/J1/J2 groundtrack.
+Cycles 260 and 261 are dedicated to the maneuver and drift phases, production starts again with cycle 262, on the new groundtrack.